The Impossible Story: An Investigation Into the Shooting Death of Baltimore Police Detective Sean Suiter – PART 2

 UPDATES (September 2018):

 In August, an Independent Review Board released a report following a months-long investigation into Suiter’s case.
 BPD released audio and video evidence at the same time.
 Interestingly, both leave out much of the information above gathered from dispatch calls.
 There are no details provided about the 911 call, the UM call, or the multi-car accident.
+The video from the convenience store is not included.

 However, the report and evidence do provide some clarification on some of the details above.
 For one, Suiter’s gun and radio cannot be seen clearly on video in his hands, heading into the lot.
 Anonymous police sources fed this misleading information to the Baltimore Sun.